Digital Music Production is designed for students who have a passion for music and an interest in the technical aspects of music production.

-These include individual coursework tutorials, class discussions, group tasks and peer evaluations, and an online independent study database.
+These include individual coursework tutorials, class discussions, group tasks and peer evaluations, plus an independent study database.

-- Become familiar and competent using industry standard studio and production equipment.
+- Become competent in using industry standard studio and production equipment.

 - Capture, edit, process and mix audio material in a studio environment.